jacklund/java_tuples/README.md

 I've implemented `IntFunction` because Tuples _should_ be functions, and `Comparable` so that they can be valid members of ordered collections.

+As functions, tuples take an integer, which is the index into the tuple, and return an `Optional<Object>`, which contains either the object at that index, if the index is in range, or empty if not.

+As a `Comparable`, the tuples are ordered on their first entry, followed by their second, etc.